Everything you've always wanted to know about

 ourselves and having fun.
 We'll teach you at your own rate, and

-you'll be relieved to know it's probably not that different from
+you'll be glad to know it's probably not that different from

 any other novice.
 And when you leave, you'll know how to dance!